Error Mitigation Thresholds in Noisy Random Quantum Circuits: Abstract

 \section{Abstract}

 Extracting useful information from noisy near-term quantum simulations requires error mitigation strategies.
 A broad class of these strategies rely on precise characterization of the noise source.
-We study the performance of such strategies when the noise is imperfectly characterized.
-We adapt an Imry-Ma argument to predict the existence of an \emph{error mitigation threshold} for random spatially local circuits in spatial dimensions $D \geq 2$: characterization disorder below the threshold rate allows for error mitigation up to times that scale with the number of qubits.
+We study the robustness of probabilistic error cancellation and tensor network error mitigation when the noise is imperfectly characterized.
+We adapt an Imry-Ma argument to predict the existence of a threshold in the robustness of these error mitigation methods for random spatially local circuits in spatial dimensions $D \geq 2$: noise characterization disorder below the threshold rate allows for error mitigation up to times that scale with the number of qubits.
 For one-dimensional circuits, by contrast, mitigation fails at an $\mathcal{O}(1)$ time for any imperfection in the characterization of disorder.
-We discuss implications for tests of quantum computational advantage, fault-tolerant probes of measurement-induced phase transitions, and quantum algorithms in near-term devices.
+As a result, error mitigation is only a practical method for sufficiently well-characterized noise.
+We discuss further implications for tests of quantum computational advantage, fault-tolerant probes of measurement-induced phase transitions, and quantum algorithms in near-term devices.